-The Corporation shall have an orientation program for first time Directors and relevant annual continuing training for all Directors.
-The orientation program for first-time Directors shall be at least eight hours, while the annual continuing training shall be at least four hours.
+The Corporation shall have an orientation program for newly appointed Directors and relevant annual continuing training for all Directors.
+The orientation program for newly appointed Directors shall be at least eight hours, while the annual continuing training shall be at least four hours.